GenPage/icingapy/docs/index.rst

-.. pycinga documentation master file, created by sphinx-quickstart on Fri Sep 28 14:15:41 2018.
+.. icingapy documentation master file, created by sphinx-quickstart on Fri Sep 28 14:15:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pycinga's documentation!
+Welcome to icingapy's documentation!
 ===================================

 .. toctree::